jonathan-macart/leds_fft/README.md

 ## Summary

 This provides a ready-to-use Arduino program for audio visualization via the fast Fourier transform (FFT).
+The signal is sent to individually addressable LEDs.
 Key features are:

 - The program reads pin A0 for an audio signal, which it expects to be conditioned to 2.5 V mean with +/- 2.5 V peak-to-peak (assuming you use a 5 V microcontroller).
 I describe my signal-conditioning circuit below.